JorgeSTJordao/tic-tac-toe-pyqt5/README.md

-# 🎮 Hangman
+# 🎮 Tic-Tac-Toe

-This is project where you play the hangman game.
-At the moment is still being developed the website to provide a good user experience with this game.
+ A simple implementation of the classic Tic-Tac-Toe game built with PyQt5, where two players can play together on the same computer.
+The game detects wins, draws, and provides a restart option for continuous play.